Ireland’s population is ageing – so how do we support older adults to age successfully?

 - Approximately 15% of adults aged 60 and over experience mental illness, including depression, anxiety and alcohol dependency.

 As a society, Ireland is now at a critical point in how it prepares for and responds to the needs of its increasing older adult population, in order to ensure the best possible opportunity for successful ageing.
-In this context, the conference will hear from clinical, academic and lived experience experts, including researchers from The Irish Longitudinal Study on Ageing (TILDA) and Global Dementia Ambassador, Helen Rochford Brennan, on ways to unlock the potential of later life.
+In this context, the conference heard from clinical, academic and lived experience experts, including researchers from The Irish Longitudinal Study on Ageing (TILDA) and Global Dementia Ambassador, Helen Rochford Brennan, on ways to unlock the potential of later life.

 Speaking about empowering successful ageing, Dr Declan Lyons, Consultant Old Age Psychiatrist here in SPMHS and author of Mindcrafting: How to Mentor Your Ageing Mind, said: “Ireland’s population is ageing and there is a duty on us all, as service providers, clinicians, policy-makers and citizens, to ensure we are meeting and responding appropriately to the needs of older adults.”